Ana Tijoux

 Tijoux is the daughter of Chilean parents living in political exile in France during Augusto Pinochet's dictatorship in Chile.

-Biography
+Early life

 Anamaría Tijoux Merino was born on 12 June 1977 in Lille, France.
 She is the daughter of two Chilean exiles who fled Chile to France after the 1973 Chilean coup d'état.
-Her mother is the renowned Chilean sociologist María Emilia Tijoux.
-In 1978, her family moved to Paris, France.
-It was not until 1983 that Anamaría traveled to Chile and met her grandparents and extended family who stayed in the country despite the coup.
+Her mother is Chilean sociologist María Emilia Tijoux.
+In 1978, her family moved to Paris, and when she was 6 years old her family traveled to Chile in 1983 and where she first met her grandparents and extended family who had stayed in the country during the coup.

+She returned to Chile with her parents when she was 14, and was given a scholarship to study at a private school for French immigrants located in Vitacura.
+After finishing school, she entered university to study design and began working as a part-time waitress.